DonjVu/ASICPP/README.md

-# Cal Poly Pomona Companion App
+# Cal Poly Pomona's ASICPP Mobile Application

 Welcome to the Cal Poly Pomona Companion App repository!
 This Android application serves as a streamlined alternative to the existing ASICPP app at Cal Poly Pomona.
 It offers a range of features aimed at enhancing the campus experience for students, including event registration, barcode generation for facility access, and a calendar for tracking important events.